yyjhao/markmon/README.md

 ```

-This will set up a local server at `localhost:[port]`, and you can access the live
+This will set up a local server at `localhost:[port]`, and you can access the
-update through your web browsers.
+generated html through your web browsers.

 An example of `--view` for Mac OS X is `--view "open
 \"http://localhost:3000\""` which opens the page right after the server is set